GNXB/gnxb.untilDone.js/README.md

     // This function must have return true or false to make class work correctly if (a >= 5) {
-      // Return true, to stop your above statement and it will execute callback() at once return true;
+      // Return true, to stop your above statement and it will execute done() at once return true;
     } else {
       // Return false, to continue loop
       return false;
     }
   },
-  callback() {
+  done() {
     console.log('a:End');
   }
 });